GoogleCloudPlatform/datacatalog-tag-engine/README.md

    Note: The client secret file is required for establishing the authorization flow from the UI.

+3. Make a copy of `datacatalog-tag-engine/tagengine.ini.tpl` naming the new copy `datacatalog-tag-engine/tagengine.ini`.

-3. Open `datacatalog-tag-engine/tagengine.ini` and set the following variables in this file:
+4. Open `datacatalog-tag-engine/tagengine.ini` and set the following variables in this file:

 	```
 	TAG_ENGINE_PROJECT